pevma/Suricata-Logstash-Templates/README.md

 This repository provides 9 templates for the Kibana interface of Logstash for use with Suricata IDS/IPS - Intrusion Detection and Prevention System.

-These templates are for use with Suricata and ELK - Elasticsearch, Logstash, Kibana You can install all of them following the guide here:
+These templates are for use with Suricata and ELK - Elasticsearch, Logstash, Kibana.
+You can install all of them following the guide here:

 https://redmine.openinfosecfoundation.org/projects/suricata/wiki/_Logstash_Kibana_and_Suricata_JSON_output

-or you can just try them out ready to use with SELKS: https://www.stamus-networks.com/open-source/
+or you can just try them out ready to use with SELKS:

+https://www.stamus-networks.com/open-source/

-The templates found in the Templates directory :
+The templates found in the Templates directory:

 - ALL
 - ALERTS